|

 The

-composition of the employee committees.
-While the head office of
+also in the composition of the employee committees.
+While the head

 The

-are sponsored by the company in future.
-Our newsletter editor
+sponsored by the company in future.
+Our newsletter editor Kathleen

-Kathleen Kollewe talked about the course of the negotiations and
+Kollewe talked about the course of the negotiations and further

 The

-meeting in November 2007.
-The UK gets seven seats, Germany six,
+November 2007.
+The UK gets seven seats, Germany six, the Netherlands

-the Netherlands and France two each and all other countries one seat each
+and France two each and all other countries one seat each (Finland,

-Poland, Czechia, Hungary and Romania).
-The EWC is chaired by a
+Hungary and Romania).
+The EWC is chaired by a five-headed select

 Personnel